CIS2013/CIS2013_Week02_Lab/week2Quiz.md

 4. What is an example of a low level language?
 5. What is an example of a high level language?
 6. What class of language is C++?

+## Code

+Write a program that prints out

+   HELLO CIS 2013!!

+Name the program file main.cpp and put it into a project folder titled

+   CIS2013_Week02_Quiz

+Push the completed program to github!